RIPE-NCC/rpki-ta-0/README.md

 ---------

 ### main:
+  * Use the same timestamp for signing all the objects (TA certificate, MFT, CRL)
   * Publish docker image to GHCR insetead of dockerhub
   * Updated github actions
   * Add feature to revoke objects that TA0 knows off, but are not requested